ue bot icon

 December 30, 2011

-New isn’t always better but it is reality…
+New isn’t always better, but it is reality…

 Things will never be the way they were or stay the way they are now.
 Think about your own life and how different it is from only 5 years ago.
-Technology tools most of us didn’t even know existed are now a regular part of everyday life.
-How many channels do you now have on your TV and are you listening to satellite radio in your car or computer?
+Technology tools that most of us didn’t even know existed are now a regular part of everyday life.
+How many channels do you now have on your TV, and are you listening to satellite radio in your car or on your computer?
 The idea of “green living” has gained incredible momentum with recycling, a commonplace daily activity.
 Health care advances continue to boggle the mind and prolong life.